yashrajkakkad/sem5-notes/notes/Memory Management.md

 **Objective:** There should be sufficient number of processes in the memory that memory utilisation is good.

-**IBM's OS:** System automatically decided the number of processes in can handle.
+**IBM's OS:** System automatically decides the number of processes it can handle.

 ## Requirements